Vitafusion SleepWell Review

 My experience

-I took SleepWell the night I got back from a trip abroad.
-My sleep pattern was around three hours in advance of what it usually would be.
-So I hoped the melatonin would help shift my bedtime earlier.
+I took Vitafusion SleepWell the night I got back from a trip abroad.
+My sleep pattern was around three hours in advance of what it usually would be, so I hoped the melatonin would help shift my bedtime earlier.

 The label just says to take them ‘prior to sleep event’.
 I interpreted that as 30 minutes before, and on an empty stomach.

 I took two gummies, which is the suggested dosage.
-They have a sweet flavor and are very easy to chew – one reason why it’s good to keep them out of young children’s reach!
+They have a sweet flavour and are very easy to chew, so I imagine it’s probably a good idea to keep them out of young children’s reach!

 A noticeable sedative effect